nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **Overview of components**
 * `Main`
-    * On app launch: Creates an instance of `Manager` and runs command loop.
+    * On app launch: Creates an instance of a `Manager` and runs the command loop.
 * `Manager`
     * On creation: Initializes the Profile, TextUI and Storage components.
     * On run: Loads data from `Storage`, receives user input from UI and uses `Parser` to parse user input into application.